ziyadkamaruzaman/saji/README.md

 ## License

-This project is intended for educational and personal use.
+This project is developed for educational and personal portfolio purposes.

----

 ## Acknowledgements

-Built with love for Malaysian food lovers 🇲🇾
+Built for Malaysian food lovers 🇲🇾

-Feel free to contribute, suggest improvements, or fork the project!
+Contributions, feedback, and suggestions are always welcome — feel free to open an issue or submit a pull request!